 The first Thanksgiving feast was celebrated in 1621 after the Pilgrims successfully completed their first harvest season in the new world.
-The bountiful feast lasted for three days and is now considered the beginning marker of the holiday season within the United States.
+The bountiful feast lasted for three days and is now considered the beginning of the holiday season within the United States.

 The pilgrims were not successful alone, however.
 If it had not been for the Native Americans, the Pilgrims might not have survived.
-Squanto, a Native American who befriended the Pilgrims taught them how to plant corn, where to fish and how to hunt.
+Squanto, a Native American who befriended the Pilgrims, taught them how to plant corn, where to fish, and how to hunt.
 Some might argue that had it not been for Squanto’s ability to speak English, the Pilgrims would have been long gone within a year of their arrival.

 Squanto had become part of the Wampanoag tribe after losing his own tribe in unfortunate circumstances.
 Spending quite some time in London, he was able to learn English before returning home.
 Since he was able to communicate with the Pilgrims, he was appointed as the translator between the two groups by the tribe leader.
 Anytime communication needed to take place between the Indians and the Pilgrims, Squanto had to translate the conversation.
-It was a slow process but eventually the pilgrims were able to become self-sustaining.
+It was a slow process, but eventually the Pilgrims were able to become self-sustaining.
 Their Thanksgiving feast would eventually become an annual tradition.

 Fast Forward to 2016: Business Communications Today